ismaelocaramelo/summaries/React.md

 };
 ```

-> React use JSX which looks similar to HTML and transpile in JavaScript.
+> React use JSX which looks similar to HTML but transpile in JavaScript.

 * Use inherit methods to transform into elements (React.createElement('button', null, 'A button'))
 * To use a class which is a reserved word in js, React use className.